|

 OSA

-The roads are in bad condition.
-Two turnpikes were built
+Vol.3, page 423 The roads are in bad condition.
+Two

-just last year, one leading by Muirkirk and Dumfries
+turnpikes were built just last year, one leading by

-into England, the other from Ayrshire to Edinburgh by
+Muirkirk and Dumfries into England, the other from Ayrshire

-Bothwell Bridge, or Hamilton.
-The statute labour rate
+to Edinburgh by Bothwell Bridge, or by Hamilton.
+The

 |